dinde451/jarr.d1/Jarulfs_Guide.md

 #### The Jersey’s Jersey

-If you have activated the hidden quests (see chapter 1.2), you will not find Lester the Farmer.
+If you have activated the hidden quests (see CHAPTER_LINK_hidden-quests-and-characters-in-hellfire), you will not find Lester the Farmer.
 Instead, you will find the Complete Nut, also standing by the cows.
 In the Hive you will find one gray suit lying on the ground somewhere on level 3, and one brown suit lying on the ground